-AP Source: Cubs, Bryant agree to $18.6 million, 1-year deal
+AP source: Cubs, Bryant agree to $18.6 million, 1-year deal

-The 2016 NL MVP, Bryant rebounded from an injury-riddled season to bat .282 with 31 homers and 77 RBIs.
-But the big question is whether he will remain with the team he led to a drought-busting World Series championship three years ago.
-The Cubs’ thin minor league system, the prospects Bryant could bring back in a trade, the massive contract the three-time All-Star would figure to command as a free agent and his pending service-time grievance against the team have all thrown his future into question.
+It remains unclear whether he will remain with the team he led to the 2016 World Series championship, the Cubs’ first title since 1908.
+Chicago’s thin minor league system, the prospects Bryant could bring back in a trade and the large contract the three-time All-Star would figure to command as a free agent have all thrown his future into question.
+He also has a pending grievance he filed in the hope of becoming a free agent one year earlier than scheduled.

 The third baseman debuted on April 17, 2015, leaving him one day shy of the service time needed to become a free agent after the 2020 season.
-Bryant contends he was held in the minors in a deliberate effort to delay his free-agent eligibility.
+Bryant contends he was held in the minors in a deliberate effort to delay his freeagent eligibility and that delay violated baseball’s collective bargaining agreement.

-The Cubs hope Almora can bounce back after his batting average dropped 50 points to .236 and his on-base percentage fell from .323 to .271.
-The former first-round pick hit just .213 against left-handers even though he is a righty.
-And his average on balls in play was .255.

-The Cubs reached the deals just before Friday’s deadline for exchanging proposed salary numbers with players eligible for arbitration.
-That list also included star shortstop Javier Báez, All-Star catcher Willson Contreras, slugger Kyle Schwarber and reliever Kyle Ryan.

 Chicago missed the playoffs for the first time since 2014 with an 84-78 record.
 The Cubs hired former catcher David Ross to replace Joe Maddon as manager, hoping “Grandpa Rossy” could give them a spark.